kazoo-cs/Data-Structures-Complexity-and-Algorithms/notes.md

 s.discard
 s.clear

 Coding notes
 "in" is more efficient than strings and math operators
 Functional programming f(g(x))
 g(x) -> f(x)

 ## 5. Dictionary
-Data type that stores a collectio of key, value pairs such that each possiblekey appears at most once in the collection
+Data type that stores a collection of key, value pairs such that each possible key appears at most once in the collection
 key = address, where is this value located
 indexes are called keys